AriFordsham/GHCWiki/attic/building/build-system/new.md

 Now, we also want to be able to use `make` to build these files, since they have complex dependencies themselves.
-For example, in order to build `package-data.mk` we need to first build `ghc-cabal` etc., and a `.depend` file needs to be re-generated if any of the source files have changed.
+For example, in order to build `package-data.mk` we need to first build `ghc-cabal` etc.; similarly, a `.depend` file needs to be re-generated if any of the source files have changed.

 GNU make has a clever strategy for handling this kind of scenario.
 It